The land-sea mask

 end

-# nothing needs to be done when finishing
+# nothing needs to be done after simulation is finished

 land_sea_mask = LandSeaMask(spectral_grid) # start with Earth's land-sea mask